ARWNI2S/TheCorporateWars/whitepaper/foundations/interstellar-community/sophonts/aslan.md

 # Aslan

-The **Aslan** are one of the major powers of the galaxy, known for their hierarchical and deeply territorial social structure.
+The **Aslan** are one of the major powers of the Charted Space, known for their hierarchical and deeply territorial social structure.

 Originating from the planet _Kuzu_, the Aslan form the **Tlaukhu** —_Aslan Hierate_, a network of clans ruled by **Ahriy'i** —_matriarchs_, where honor, territorial expansion, and lineage are fundamental pillars.